 Students on graduate probation must receive clearance from the Assistant Dean of Graduate Studies in order to register for future terms.
 Suspension constitutes removal from the University for a stipulated period.
 Dismissal constitutes permanent separation from the University.
 Dismissal and suspension are based on the student's unsatisfactory academic progress.
 Dismissed and suspended students are considered not in good standing with the University and are not eligible for registration nor financial aid.

 Normally an Incomplete (I) is issued when there is a significant reason warranting one (e.g., death, illness, unusual and unforeseen circumstances that normally involve sickness or a family member hardship that can be supported by documentation).
 An unresolved "I" grade may also impact the student's eligibility for financial aid and academic standing when it changes to an "FI" grade, as an "FI" grade affects both the grade point average and the credit completion ratio.

 A student who is unable to attend the University during a regular semester because of illness, family emergency, extraordinary job requirements, military service or other factors may be granted a leave of absence without penalty.
 The student must submit a written request for a leave to their respective Program Coordinator and the Assistant Dean of Graduate Studies.
 Upon return to the University, the student must request reinstatement in writing to the Assistant Dean, who will consult with the program's faculty.

 Generally, candidates for all master's degrees are expected to fulfill all requirements for the degree within six years after they have been formally accepted.

-For further information regarding the Center's academic policies, please contact Dr. Ryan Hudes.
+For further information regarding Graduate Studies' academic policies, please contact Dr. Ryan Hudes.